taylorcjohn/hpa/README.notoc.md

 shows this to be "approximated" by 41/263 because 123 and 789 share the factor 3.

-Even harder to discover, hpa can find hidden roots and 'special' numbers like Pi and e.
+Even harder to discover, hpa can find hidden roots and 'special' numbers like Pi and e as well as reciprocal values (-r).

 For example, 7 / 11 * the cube root of 3 can be "untangled" from the value 0.917795181104714 which is many orders of magnitude closer to